USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

     logging_config.audit_total = true;

-        Audits the total energy flow for the entire drive cycle
+        Audits the total energy flow for the entire drive cycle.

 Or: